CEM Benchmarking’s 2024 study also reveals allocations, returns, volatility, and risk-adjusted performance of 12 asset classes over 25-year period.

 Correlations

-As highlighted in blue, REIT and unlisted real estate returns had relatively low correlations with bonds and listed equity returns.
-These relatively low correlations reflect the well-known diversification benefits associated with the real estate asset class, whether REITs or unlisted real estate.
+As highlighted in blue, REIT and private real estate returns had relatively low correlations with bonds and listed equity returns.
+These relatively low correlations reflect the well-known diversification benefits associated with the real estate asset class, whether REITs or private real estate.

-REITs are highly correlated with private real estate
+REITs highly correlated with private real estate 1998 to 2022

 Volatilities and Risk Adjusted Returns